This post may contain affiliate links. Please refer to my privacy policy for more information.

 - Preheat the oven to 350F and line two cookie sheets with parchment paper.

 - Place the chocolate in a microwave safe bowl, and microwave in 30 second increments until mostly melted.
-Stir until fully melted.
-Set aside to cool to room temperature.
+Stir until smooth and melted.
+Set aside to cool to room temperature.1 ¾ cups bittersweet chocolate

-- In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and sugar on medium speed until light and fluffy.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and sugar on medium speed until light and fluffy, about 3-4 minutes.5 tablespoons unsalted butter, room temperature, 1 cup granulated sugar

-- Add the eggs, one at a time, beating until well incorporated, scraping the bowl after each addition.
+- Add the eggs, one at a time, beating until well incorporated, scraping the bowl after each addition.3 large eggs, room temperature

-- Increase the speed to high and beat until light and creamy.
+- Increase the speed to high and beat until light and creamy, about 1-2 minutes.

-- Decreas the speed to low.
-Add the cooled chocolate and vanilla extract and mix until just combined.
+- On low speed, beat in the chocolate and vanilla extract and mix until just combined.2 teaspoons pure vanilla extract

 - Add the flour mixture and beat until just combined.

-- Scoop enough of the cookie dough to fill half of the scoop.
-Press one of the caramel balls into the dough.
+- With a large (2oz/1/4 cup) cookie scoop, scoop enough of the cookie dough to fill ⅔ of the scoop.
+Press one of the caramels into the dough.

 - Scoop more dough to cover up the caramel and fill the scoop.